z390development/z390/doc/assist.md

 Format: `RX X'53rxbddd' r1.s2`

 * Start scan for next decimal number at s2 skipping leading blanks.
-* Convert decimal number to binary in r1 until non decimal character found.
+* Convert decimal number to binary in r1 until non decimal character found or more than nine digits.
+* When ten (or more) digits are found, the instruction does not do the conversion and condition code 3 is set.
 * Set register 1 to address of the last non decimal character found.
 * Set condition code 0 if number converted successfully else set condition code 3.